 The grade earned is computed in the student’s grade point average.

 All assignments are due the date assigned.
-If you are absent, it is up to you to find out the assignment and to have it ready to turn in at the beginning of the next class meeting.
+If you are absent, you are responsible for finding out the assignment and having it ready to turn in at the beginning of the next class meeting.

 All assignments are listed in the syllabus and you can call or email me to get the assignment when absent.

 Being absent is no excuse for not turning in any assignment, including tests or projects and results in a zero with no makeup for anything.

 |Course Grading Scale||90-100 = A, 80-89 = B, 70-79 = C, 60-69 = D, Below 60 = F|

 |Determination of Final Grade||Exams 25%, Daily Work and Homework 25%, Project 25%, Participation 25%, and each assignment is due when assigned or there will be no credit for it.
 Participation is -2 points per day for the three excused absences.
 Projects are due in exactly one week; at the beginning of the next class, then reduced in value from 3 points to 1 point after 1 week late.
 Tests are reduced in value to half value when turned in late.
 Disturbance in class is a 1 point deduction from the final grade, per incidence, and includes but is not limited to: cell phones ringing, text messages, facebook and other communication devices, talking without permission and other disrespectful behavior.
 Cell phones and other communication devices must be in backpacks or purses on the floor.
 The Final Exam is due the last class day, before final exams begin.|